-A grade of R is also available for Colloquium (PLBIO 590), Thesis Research (PLBIO 600), Ph.D.
+A grade of R is also available for Thesis Research (PLBIO 600), Ph.D.
 Dissertation Full-Time (PLBIO 601), and Individual Studies (PLBIO 596).
 R grades do not carry grade points and do not contribute to the grade-point average (GPA), but the credits earned do count toward the credit requirements.

 The Graduate Council has established limits on the total number of research credits that can be assigned quality grades.
-Ph.D. students may accumulate a maximum of 12 quality grade credits and M.S. students have a total limit of 6 quality grade credits for PLBIO 600.
+Ph.D. students may accumulate a maximum of 12 quality grade credits for PLBIO 600, and M.S. students have a total limit of 6 quality grade credits.